Bolton says Trump asked China to help him get reelected

 “At the opening dinner of the Osaka G-20 meeting, with only interpreters present, Xi explained to Trump why he was basically building concentration camps in Xinjiang,” Bolton wrote.
 “According to our interpreter, Trump said that Xi should go ahead with building the camps, which he thought was exactly the right thing to do. ”

+Bolton was called to testify before House lawmakers conducting the impeachment inquiry, but he declined, suggesting he wanted a federal court to decide whether he should heed a White House directive not to cooperate with the inquiry.

-The White House did not immediately respond to a request for comment on the specifics in Bolton's book.
+The White House did not immediately respond to a request for comment on the specifics in Bolton’s book, but emailed reporters past quotes of Democratic lawmakers impugning the former Trump aide’s credibility.
 In advance of the public reports about the details, White House press secretary Kayleigh McEnany said the book was “full of classified information, which is inexcusable.”

 Copyright 2020 Associated Press.
 All rights reserved.